Seeking enlightenment is essential to our journey here on “Becoming Today”.

 That’s the essence behind, “Becoming Today”.
-Our continuing focus is on the Eight Points of Light is among those.
+Our idea of the 8 Points of Light is among those.

 While it builds upon and expands some concepts we’ve previously talked about along our shared journey, it also introduced me and now I will introduce you to some amazing concepts that are already improving my life and overall levels of joy.

 Contentment, rest, peace and happiness are in far greater supply and more readily available since I accepted this knowledge and leapt forward in Faith with it.

 So that you will have the time and space to fully digest and reflect upon each of the points, I’ll be sharing them over the course of multiple days.

 I have visualized the idea as a multi-colored flower, with eight petals.
 One for each point of light we have available to use and can be radiating within our environments.In the following days we’ll touch upon an individual petal and explore it’s beauty and significance.

 So today we’ll expand upon the idea of Respect as it relates to our individual and collective enlightenment.